-Hay fever is an allergic reaction to environmental allergens.
-It is very common and often occurs during spring, when there is many airborne pollens, dust, moulds and animal hair particles around.
-For some individuals it can happen any time of the year and this is determined by the allergen trigger Farmers are at increased risk of hayfever as they work in environments which produce pollens, dust, moulds and animal hair.
+Hay fever (allergic rhinitis) is an allergic reaction to environmental allergens.
+It is very common and often occurs during spring, when there is many airborne pollens, dust, moulds and animal hair particles in the air, but some individuals can devlop hay fever at any time of the year.
+This is influenced by exposure to a triggering allergen that an an individual has developed a sensitivity too.
+Farmers are at increased risk of hay fever as their work environments produces pollens, dust, moulds and animal hair.

 When to get help